The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 What about other City staff on site?

-- Portland Park Rangers will patrol up to three times per day They will be available for addressing questions, to enforce park rules, and to note and report any issues to other Bureau and City staff.
+- Portland Park Rangers will patrol Poet’s Beach up to three times per day, depending on staffing and other demands.
+Rangers can answer questions, enforce park rules, and will note and report any issues to the appropriate Bureau and/or other City staff.
 Rangers patrol more than a dozen downtown parks, thus their ability to visit Poet’s Beach is dependent on their work flow on a given day.
+Rangers are not law enforcement officers, but rather park ambassadors.

-- More information about river swimming safety can be located at portlandoregon.gov/parks/article/643913.
+- More information about river swimming safety is located at portlandoregon.gov/parks/article/643913.

 Is the Willamette River clean?